albertovpd/automated_etl_google_cloud-social_dashboard/README.md

+- Dashboard in progress:
 ![alt](pics/trends_example.png)
-An automated dashboard is worth a thousand words.
-Dashboard in progress.
+*An automated dashboard is worth a thousand words.*